Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Models

-Instead of surveying over different time stages of supernova, we will focus on one snapshot at a post-bounce time $t_{\rm pb}\approx 252$~ms in Fig.~\ref{fig:ye_attenuation}.
-Based on this snapshot, we explore different scenarios for FFCs by applying a radial-dependent attenuation to the original $Y_e$ profile to mimic suitable conditions for FFCs observed in multi-dimensional supernova simulations.
-A radial-dependent factor $b_{Y_e} = 1-b_1/[1+\exp(r-b_2 [\mathrm{km}])]$ is multiplied to the original $Y_e$ profile with $b_1$ denoting the fraction of attenuation and $b_2$ characterizing the radial range of attenuation.
+is multiplied to the original $Y_e$ profile with $b_1$ denoting the fraction of attenuation and $b_2$ characterizing the radial range of attenuation.
 With the attenuated electron fraction $Y_e$ and smaller electron chemical potential $\mu_{e^-}$, the equilibrium neutrino chemical potential $\mu_{\nu_e}^{\rm eq}=\mu_{e^-}+\mu_p-\mu_n$ is reduced to create a condition less dominated by $\nu_e$'s, or even a condition where $\bar\nu_e$'s dominate over $\nu_e$'s.
 We vary $b_1$ from 10\% to 25\%, allowing different angular crossings dominated by $\nu_e$ or $\bar\nu_e$ to appear, which will be discussed later in Sec~\ref{sec:illus_quant}.
 We show in Fig.~\ref{fig:ye_attenuation} three attenuated $Y_e$ profiles with different values of $(b_1, b_2[{\rm km}])=(0.1, 42), (0.25, 42)$, and $(0.25, 30)$, respectively.
 Note that taking $b_2=30$~km restricts the FFI solely within the PNS, but not extending to the free-streaming regime.
 Also noted is that we only attenuate $Y_e$ without modifying the neutron and proton abundances for simplification.
 When the latter abundances are modified accordingly based on the EOS, $\mu_p$ decreases, and $\mu_n$ increases.
 As a result, the attenuation factor, $b_1$, required to achieve a similar scenario for each model is reduced by approximately half.
 In addition, although the $Y_e$ profile with the largest attenuation factor adopted here might be hard to be obtained in typical supernovae, it may mimic other physical conditions such as the second collapse in a hadron-quark phase transition supernova featuring a unique burst-like neutrino signature dominated by $\bar\nu_e$~\cite{Fischer2018NatAs2,largani2024constraining,Jakobus2022MNRAS516,Kuroda2022ApJ924,Zha2022PhRvD106}.